cczbf/TMED/README.md

 tmed 16steps1020x280.raw 1020 280

-This will create a file named Result.raw, which is the halftoning result of the file 16steps1020x280.raw ..c
+This will create a file named Result.raw, which is the halftoning result of the file 16steps1020x280.raw .